3 Reasons Why it is so Important to Rise Quickly after you Fail

 3. Failure is the best success

 Failure is the best success because you live and you learn.
-You build up an inner belt of experience, understanding and maturity that enables you to propel forward with greater wisdom and self awareness.
+You build up a wise inner belt of life experience.
+Understanding and maturity enables you to propel forward with greater wisdom and self awareness.
 It’s impossible to fail if you value the gift of the lesson.
 When we stumble upon the rocks and rubble of our lost dreams, unrequited love, failed relationships, or rejection at work…we can galvanize our inner strength to its glory.
-We are the only ones that can turn those rocks into the beauty of blossoming roses, and to do that we must keep getting back up from everything that knocked us down.
+We are the only ones that can turn those rocks into the beauty of blossoming roses.
+And to do that we must keep getting back up from everything that knocked us down.
 We can change our perspective on failure so that we view it as something that blends together our greatest strengths of courage and vulnerability.

 “Failures, repeated failures, are finger posts on the road to achievement.
 One fails forward toward success”- C. S. Lewis